rremedio/gp2_slot_and_tyre_editor/README.md

-## GP2 Slots and Tyre Editor 4.21 beta by rremedio
+## GP2 Slots and Tyre Editor 5 by rremedio

 This editor is able to edit the magic data, the tyre data, the physics data and some other data in Microprose Grand Prix 2 (a DOS game from the 90s).
 This is a version under development, maybe containing a lot of bugs.